isomerpages/moe-concordpri/_about-us/Our School Mascot.md

 permalink: /about-us/our-school-mascot/
 description: ""
 ---
 Introducing our mascots Connor and Caylee.
 Connor and Caylee are modelled after the strong and powerful Bald Eagle.
-The eagles are exemplary role models to our Concordians  as they embody the school core values of **Care**, **Responsibility**, **Respect**, **Integrity**, **Loyalty** and **Resilience**.
-Like all our Concordians, the eagles possess leadership qualities and consistently work hard to uplift one another so that “**Together We Soar to Greater Heights**”.
+The eagles are exemplary role models to our Concordians  as they embody the school core values of <b>Care, Responsibility, Respect, Integrity, Loyalty</b> and <b>Resilience</b>.
+Like all our Concordians, the eagles possess leadership qualities and consistently work hard to uplift one another so that “<b>Together We Soar to Greater Heights</b>”.

 ![](/images/Concord%20Mascot.jpeg)